NeonHo/CSMLNotebook/CTF/Web入门/7-SQL注入.md

 - `/i` : this means the Regular Expression is case-insensitive.
 ## Hypothesis
 Nothing can be returned when the PHP code uses the function `preg_match`.
+So we only can output the records to file.